meeenakshii/sadtalker_site/README.md

 ✨ Features
 🖼️ Upload a face image

 🧠 Enter text you want the avatar to speak

-🎤 Choose a sample voice (Female, Neutral Male, Heroic Male) 🔊 Realistic text-to-speech with ElevenLabs
+🎤 Choose a sample voice (Female, Neutral Male, Heroic Male)

+🔊 Realistic text-to-speech with ElevenLabs

-🎞️ Generate lip-synced talking-head videos using SadTalker 📧 Email notifications when your video is ready
+🎞️ Generate lip-synced talking-head videos using SadTalker

+📧 Email notifications when your video is ready

 🚀 How It Works

 1. Choose a voice or record/upload your own.
-2.Type your message.
+2. Type your message.
-3.Upload a face image.
+3. Upload a face image.
-4.Click Generate – your avatar comes alive!
+4. Click Generate – your avatar comes alive!